pvcraven/arcade_book/source/voice_overs.rst

 * First, send me an e-mail and let me know that you are interested.
 * Second, I'll send you a section of the text to read.
 * Third, record your audio.
-Preferably twice.

   * Use a high-quality microphone.
   * Use a recording program like Audacity.
+  * Adjust sound levels so that the db meter on audacity stays a bit below -6 db.
   * Record in an environment with minimal echo and background noise.
+  * I'll edit the audio.
+If you misspeak, just pause so I can make a clean edit, then start the sentence again.
-  * Export the audio (hopefully in a lossless format) and sent to me.
+  * Save the project, which should keep the audio in a lossless format, and send to me.

 * I'll edit the audio and combine it with video.
 * Then I'll post it on-line.

 **How long should this take?**

-It should take less than thirty minutes of your time in total.
+The audio portion is about 15 minutes.
+As I assume it will take a while to get set up, and some sections might require a few takes, I'd guess about 45 minutes.

 **Why should I trust you with my time?**

-I've already done something very similar before.
+I've already done something very similar before, with success.

 For my last college sabbatical from teaching six years ago, I created ProgramArcadeGames.com and accompanying videos.
 This site has always